 Nevada also participated in another Lumina project, Best Practices in Statewide Articulation and Transfer Systems, which seeks to develop a deeper understanding of how states coordinate their articulation and transfer programs for students who move from two-year to four-year institutions, focusing on strategies that increase access to and success in higher education.

-Additionally, he Nevada System of Higher Education, Nevada State College, University of Nevada Reno, and the University of Nevada Las Vegas are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
-A new WICHE initiative, the Western Alliance for Community College Academic Leaders, will bring academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-Great Basin College is a member.
+Additionally, the Nevada System of Higher Education, Nevada State College, University of Nevada Reno, and the University of Nevada Las Vegas are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
+Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+Western Nevada College and Great Basin College are members.